-An active soloist, clinician, and adjudicator, Gier has performed and presented at many colleges, universities, and professional conferences, including the International Trombone Festival, the Eastern Trombone Workshop, the Music Educators’ National Conference, the New York Brass Symposium, the Texas Trombone Symposium, and the Illinois State Trombone Workshop.
+As a soloist, clinician and adjudicator, Gier has performed and presented at many colleges, universities, and professional conferences, including the International Trombone Festival, the Eastern Trombone Workshop, the Music Educators’ National Conference, and the New York Brass Symposium.
 His recording of mixed chamber music featuring trombone, entitled “Toot tooT” was released on the Albany Records label in 2007.

-Gier began his professional career in New England as a member of the Springfield (MA) Symphony Orchestra and Orchestra New England, and performed with numerous professional ensembles, including the New Haven and Hartford Symphony Orchestras, the New Orchestra of Westchester, and Keith Brion's Peerless Sousa Band.
-From 1990 until 2008, Gier performed as principal trombone of the Breckenridge Festival Orchestra under the direction of Gerhardt Zimmermann.
-He is currently principal trombonist of the Quad City Symphony and performs regularly with the Cedar Rapids Opera Theater.
+Gier began his professional career in New England as a member of the Springfield (MA) Symphony Orchestra and Orchestra New England, and performed with numerous professional ensembles, including the New Haven and Hartford Symphony Orchestras, Orchestra New England, and Keith Brion's Peerless Sousa Band.
+From 1990 until 2008, Gier was principal trombonist of the Breckenridge (CO) Festival Orchestra under the direction of Gerhardt Zimmermann.

-Trombonists from Iowa have gone on to success in both teaching and performing, and have been prizewinners in numerous competitions, including the Eastern Trombone Workshop National Solo Competition and the St. Louis Symphony Young Artist Competition.
-Recent graduates have won performing positions with the Metropolitan Opera Orchestra, the Chicago Civic Orchestra, the national touring company of Shockwave!: Blast II, the Air Force Band, and in prestigious summer programs such as National Orchestral Institute, the National Repertory Orchestra and the Graz AIMS Opera Orchestra.
+Gier’s teaching expertise is nationally recognized.
+His students have been prizewinners in the Eastern Trombone Workshop National Solo Competition and the St. Louis Symphony Young Artist Competition.
+Recent graduates of Iowa have won performing positions with the Metropolitan Opera Orchestra, the Chicago Civic Orchestra, national Broadway touring companies, the Air Force Band, and in prestigious summer programs such as National Orchestral Institute, the National Repertory Orchestra and the Graz AIMS Opera Orchestra.
 Iowa graduates also hold faculty posts at colleges and universities around the U.S., and in the public schools throughout the Midwest.

 Gier is a graduate of the University of Michigan and Yale University, where he completed the Doctor of Musical Arts degree in 1992.